William Brocius: Other names

 Because of his nickname, "Curly Bill" Brocius has been confused with "Curly Bill" Graham, a different outlaw of the same geographical region and time period.
 Graham was killed in a gunfight by Deputy Sheriff James D. Houck on October 17, 1887, and buried in Young, Arizona, and is not considered by historians to be the same Curly Bill of Charleston and Tombstone.
 Brocius' birth date, birth name, and birthplace are not known.

-In newspapers of the time, Brocius was known alternately as "Curly Bill" and "Curley Bill."
+In newspapers of the time, Brocius was known alternately as "Curly Bill" and "Curley Bill".
 His surname has also been spelled as "Brocious", although the former is the spelling used for his maildrop in Arizona Territory, according to one published letter of the time.

 Origins in Missouri

 Historical research into Brocius' death turned up two possible earlier identities.
 Denis McLoughlin in The Encyclopedia of the Old West reports that Brocius was from Missouri and named William B. Graham.
-He said Brocius rode for various Texas cow outfits and was known in Kansas.
+He said Brocius rode for various Texas cattle outfits and was known in Kansas.